anhnh2002/converged/README.md

 #### Chat-based Image Generation (Gemini)

-Generate images through the chat completions endpoint using Gemini models:
+Generate images through the chat completions endpoint using Gemini models with support for aspect ratios and input images:

 ```python
 from thucchien_ai_sdk import ThucChienClient, ImageGenerator